 Visit Historic Occoquan during WinterFest and enjoy strolling carolers, musicians, fire pits, historic demonstrations, and a fire truck.
-Stores will stay open late for holiday shoppers and visitors can watch a festive fireworks display between 6:30 and 7:30, from the riverfront in town or from Occoquan Regional Park.
-At the Workhouse Arts Center, enjoy the Second Saturday Art Walk featuring refreshments in the Holiday Lounge, fire pits for S’mores, and caroling from 6:00 – 9:00.
-Winterfest is free, fees for some activities; 4:00 – 7:00.
+Stores will stay open late for holiday shoppers and visitors can watch a festive fireworks display around 8:00, from the riverfront in town or from Occoquan Regional Park.
+At the Workhouse Arts Center, enjoy the Second Saturday Art Walk featuring refreshments in the Holiday Lounge, fire pits for s’mores, and caroling from 6:00 – 9:00.
+Winterfest is free, fees for some activities; noon – 9:00.

-On Christmas Family Days (Dec 9 and 13), a very magical Santa and Mrs. Claus will be on hand to visit with little ones, along with activities to keep the young ones busy while they wait in line.
+On Christmas Family Days, a very magical Santa and Mrs. Claus will be on hand to visit with little ones, along with activities to keep the young ones busy while they wait in line.
 Free; 2:00 – 4:00 (must be in line by 3:30).

-Closing Wassail, Claude Moore Colonial Farm, McLean Dec 10
+Christmas in the Country, Claude Moore Colonial Farm, McLean Dec 9

 Join other volunteers in laying wreaths on headstones at Arlington National Cemetery.
 There is no sign-up required, and there is no age limit—simply show up if you would like to participate.
 Gates open to volunteers at 8:30 am but screening begins at 7:00; wreath-laying begins at 9:15 am.